wfjm/w11/doc/README_known_issues.md

 rlink throughput on basys3/nexys4 limited by serial port stack round trip times.
 Will be overcome by libusb based custom driver.

-### V0.64-1 {[issue #3](https://github.com/wfjm/w11/issues/3)} -- Bad throughput for DL11 emulation for low speed links
-The large default transfer size for disk accesses leads to bad throughput in the DL11 emulation for low speed links, like the 460kBaud the S3board is limited to.
-Will be overcome by a DL11 controller with more buffering.

 ### V0.62-2 {[issue #2](https://github.com/wfjm/w11/issues/2)} -- rlink v4 error recovery not yet implemented, will crash on error
 rlink v4 error recovery not yet implemented, will crash on error.